baiweiphys/BOPBK/README.md

 ## References
 Wei Bai, and Huasheng Xie.
 “BO-PBK: A comprehensive solver for dispersion relations of obliquely propagating waves in magnetized multi-species plasma with anisotropic loss-cone drift product-bi-kappa distribution.” arXiv preprint arXiv:2512.06901, 2025, https://arxiv.org/abs/2512.06901.

-If you encounter any issues, kindly get in touch with us.

 ## License